dmryan711/Project_2/README.md

   MYSQL_PASSWORD=
   MYSQL_DATABASE =

-  Create a database before trying to connect
+  Drop any database with the name "SchoolFinder" Create a database called SchoolFinder
+  Run all of the table alteration commands

 Insert your MySQL credentials.
 Test to see if it works by typing npm start in the terminal.

-Add .env file to gitIgnore by typing .env